virtualredhead/red.staff/data/denise/bio.md

 beautiful, and more equitable.
 Ultimately, I work to make sure our clients’ missions are heard and that their visions are realized.

-Prior to Redhead, I ran my own graphic design and marketing company into the Detroit area which I started early on in my career.
-What drove me was the opportunity to get to know my clients and their business in a variety areas from their operations, to office design, and all the way through to their marketing.
+Prior to Redhead, I ran my own graphic design and marketing company in the Detroit area which I started early on in my career.
+What drove me was the opportunity to get to know my clients and their business in a variety of areas from their operations, to office design, and all the way through to their marketing.
 I found startups to be exciting to work with as their passion was electric and I enjoyed the idea of helping them build their vision.
 Through the process of